praetorian-inc/trident/README.md

 ## Deployment

-Deploying trident requires a Google Cloud Project, a domain name (for the orchestrator API), and a CloudFlare Access configuration for this domain.
-CloudFlare Access is used to authenticate requests to the orchestrator API.
+Deploying trident requires a Google Cloud project, a domain name (for the orchestrator API), and a Cloudflare Access configuration for this domain.
+Cloudflare Access is used to authenticate requests to the orchestrator API.

 ```bash